 The Fraternity & Sorority Community at the University of Alabama has a tradition rich in history and campus involvement.
 Since the founding of the University's first chapter in 1847, the Greek System has flourished.
-With roughly 3,900 gentlemen currently representing in IFC fraternities and thirty-four chapters on campus, our individual members, chapters, facilities, and charitable donations are among the most premier in the nation.
+With roughly 3,900 gentlemen currently representing in IFC fraternities and thirty-five chapters on campus, our individual members, chapters, facilities, and charitable donations are among the most premier in the nation.

 Whether you are a parent, a prospective fraternity member, or currently affiliated with one of our chapters, I hope our website will answer any questions you may have.
 If not, please do not hesitate to contact myself, chapter presidents, chapter recruitment chairmen, or other members of the Interfraternity Council.

-Hudson Tate, IFC President
+Eli Pilger, IFC President